Uberspace/lab/source/guide_kimai.rst

 Security
 --------

 By default Kimai allows any visitor of your domain to register a new user account.
-You might want to diable that to prevent strangers in your Kimai instance.
+You might want to disable that to prevent strangers in your Kimai instance.
 After disabling the anonymous registration you can still create new user accounts using the console.

 Create a new configuration file called ``local.yml`` in ``config/packages/`` and insert the following configuration: